textadventures/quest/docs/using_lists.md

 Often you will want to go through each member of a list.
 Use the `foreach` command to do this.
 It takes two parameters, the first being a variable to store an entry in, and the second being the list.
 It also requires a script.

 This example will output each member of the list.
-The script will be run once for each entry in the list `l`, and when it runs `x` will have the value of that entry.
+The script will be run once for each entry in the list `l`, and for each iteration, `x` will have the value of that entry.
 ```
 foreach(x, l) {
   msg("Entry: " + x)